 Located 4 miles south-east of Wakefield, Anglers Country Park is dominated by a lake, surrounded by grassland, woodland and a wetland area known as the 'Pol'.
 At one time this was the deepest open cast coal mine in the country, reaching a depth of 250 feet.

 Anglers has been awarded Green Flag status - recognising it as one of the best parks in the country.

-We do not accept credit or debit cards at Anglers Country Park, we only accept cash or cheque.
+We can now accept credit or debit cards at Anglers Country Park as well as cash or cheque.

 Parking charges apply between 9am and 6pm, 7 days a week:

 - Toilets 10am – 4pm

 - Changing Places facility

 - Picnic areas

 At the visitor centre: